Helsinki-NLP/OpusFilter/README.md

 ### Troubleshooting

-OpusFilter should generally work fine on Python 3.6, 3.7, and 3.8.
+OpusFilter should generally work fine on Python 3.6 to 3.10.
 In the case of troubles, try installing the exact versions in `requirements.txt`:

 * `pip install -r requirements.txt`

-Libraries that currently cause trouble:

-* `fast-mosestokenizer`
-  * no PyPI packages for Python>=3.9

 ## Documentation